apecloud/kubeblocks/docs/user_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>switchSteps definition, users can customize the switching steps on the provided three roles - NewPrimary, OldPrimary, and Secondaries.
-the same role can customize multiple steps in the order of the list, and KubeBlocks will perform switching operations in the defined order. if switchStep is not set, we will try to use the built-in switchStep for the database engine with built-in support.</p>
+<p>switchSteps definition, users can customize the switching steps on the provided three roles - NewPrimary, OldPrimary, and Secondaries.<br />the same role can customize multiple steps in the order of the list, and KubeBlocks will perform switching operations in the defined order.<br />if switchStep is not set, we will try to use the built-in switchStep for the database engine with built-in support.</p><br />
 </td>
 </tr>
 </tbody>